theorist17/theorist17.github.io/_posts/2021-05-22-recurrent-neural-network.md

 ![rnn](/assets/2021-05-22-recurrent-neural-network/rnn.png)

-For example tasks, from left to right,
+For the example tasks, from left to right,
 1. one-to-one: FFN such as MNIST.
 Their input/output length has a fixed form. e.g. image size as input and class label as output.
 2. one-to-many: here, the input length is fixed, but the output length is variable, e.g. image captioning, movie-to-genre.
-3. many-to-one: variable length input for one fixed-sized output. e.g. only the input for sentiment anlaysis is sequential text data.
+3. many-to-one: variable length input for one fixed-sized output. e.g. only the input for sentiment anlaysis is sequential text data (language input).
 4. many-to-many: both input/output of variable length (they many not have the same length), e.g. machine translation, POS tagging.